custora/fastest-csv/grammar.md

     TEXTDATA =  %x20-21 / %x23-2B / %x2D-7E

 We extend it to a family of grammars as follows:

   - To avoid confusion, rename:
     - COMMA as FIELDSEP
-    - DQUOTE as FIELDENCL
+    - DQUOTE as FIELDQUOTE
     - CRLF as LINEBREAK

   - Users can specify their own value for FIELDSEP that can fall in the range %x20-7E.

-  - Users can specify their own value for FIELDENCL that can fall in the range %x20-7E but may not be equal to FIELDSEP.
+  - Users can specify their own value for FIELDQUOTE that can fall in the range %x20-7E but may not be equal to FIELDSEP.

-  - TEXTDATA is accordingly redefined to be any character in the range %x20-7E except for FIELDSEP and FIELDENCL.
+  - TEXTDATA is accordingly redefined to be any character in the range %x20-7E except for FIELDSEP and FIELDQUOTE.

   - Users can specify their own value for LINEBREAK, but it must be either CR, LF, or CR LF.

 The gem uses the following default values:

   - FIELDSEP: `,`
-  - FIELDENCL: `"`
+  - FIELDQUOTE: `"`
   - LINEBREAK: `\n`

 Note importantly that the default value for LINEBREAK is just LF and not CR LF (which is the value in RFC 4180).